ibm-cloud-docs/dns/dns-faq.md

 {: #how-can-i-run-my-own-nameservers}
 {: faq}

-The easiest way to run and manage your own name servers is to use a control panel tool such as **Plesk** or **cPanel**.
+You can run and manage your own name servers by using a control panel tool, such as **Plesk** or **cPanel**.
 Both of these products have built-in domain name servers that allow you to add, modify, or delete domain names.

 To begin, register your domain name as a name server with your domain name registrar and assign two IP addresses from your server IP ranges.